 Rishi is more traditional (he learned Hindi before English) and focused on being a good son, so he goes to the summer program with the intent to meet his future wife.
 He wants to draw comics but is going to MIT to be an engineer and provide for his family like his parents planned.

-The first half of the book was ADORABLE and had so many hilarious scenes.
-Rishi was the cutest guy ever… the first thing he says to Dimple is “hello future wife, I can’t wait to get started on the rest of our lives” (mostly as a joke).
+There were so many hilarious scenes, too.
+Rishi was just the cutest guy… the first thing he says to Dimple is “hello future wife, I can’t wait to get started on the rest of our lives” (mostly as a joke).
 She has NO clue who he is, though, so she chucks her iced coffee at him and runs away.

 The story is told through the alternating POVs of both characters so you can see a scene unfold through Rishi’s eager infatuation and Dimple’s caution.
 Dimple makes it clear she is not about to get married anytime soon, but they end up as partners for the competition and fall in love as they start spending more time together.
 It’s predictable but so, so cute.
 The writing was strong and the format really worked!

 The second half of the story started feeling more like a blend of a bunch of other YA contemporaries (which isn’t necessarily a bad thing… those plots are popular for a reason).
 However, stories that spend so much time hating a stereotyped group of people really turn into a drag for me after a few hundred pages.
 It’s not enjoyable to read and was a bit disappointing when there were SO many more creative directions this story could have gone in besides the cliche focus of how horrible the “Aberzombie” teens are.

-But I really did love these characters and had a lot of fun reading this!
-The writing was good, the diversity was awesome to see, and the characters felt like totally authentic teens.
+But I really did love these characters and had a lot of fun reading this overall!
+The writing was strong, the diversity was awesome to see, and the characters felt like totally authentic teens.
 This is definitely one of my top YA contemporary reads of the year so far!